 Frequently Asked Questions

-A discovery and strategy engagement takes 2-4 weeks.
-A proof-of-concept or pilot project runs 1-3 months.
-Full implementation ranges from 3-12 months depending on complexity.
+A discovery and strategy engagement runs 2–4 weeks.
+A proof-of-concept or pilot project takes 1–3 months.
+Full implementation typically runs 3–12 months depending on complexity, integration depth, and how clean your data is going in.

-Not perfectly, but having some digital records helps.
+Not perfectly — but having some digital records and knowing where they live helps a lot.
 A good consultant will assess your data readiness as part of the engagement.
-If your data is completely unstructured, expect the first phase to focus on data organization.
+If your data is completely unstructured, expect the first phase to focus on data organization, and budget for it.